-Did you know that ninety seven percent off all people in the United States will depend upon government or family assistance for living after the age of 65?
+Did you know: 97 percent off all people in the United States will depend upon government or family assistance for living after the age of 65?

 If you work for your employer all your life and save in your 401-k this will, more than likely, be you.
 You must do something extra to prepare for your “golden years”, even to improve your current lifestyle.